nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_FUNCTIONAL_COMPONENTS.md

 **What is `<>` and `</>`**
 Remember, within a function, the return can only return **ONE** thing.
 This is a `React.Fragment` and gives us the ability to wrap the content and return one item.

-To display our `Kennel` component, we need to modify the `index.js` file.
+To display our `Kennel` component, we need to modify the `index.js` file and replace it's code with the code below.
 This file, `index.js`, is the entry file or the first JavaScript file that runs in our app.

 > ##### `src/index.js`